 1. Create a subnetwork (for example, create a subnetwork for the TCA Cycle.
-See the Concept Selection Data in the Data Panel section for how to do this).
+See the Concept Filter section in the Table Panel section for how to do this).

 Note: It is not necessary to create a subnetwork before doing data animation; the animation can be done on any network.
 For example, the Compounds file can have additional data columns (see image below) that are loaded when initially importing the Compounds file.